-The reform of the governance of Italy's largest cooperative banks (banche popolari), recently adopted by the government, may kick-start a process of consolidation, which strengthen the banking sector's capacity to work out non-performing loans.
-In January 2015, the Italian government adopted a decree law requiring Italy's 10 largest cooperative banks (banche popolari) to abolish the so-called 'onehead-one-vote' principle (41) and the 1 % ceiling on the stake of individual shareholders and to transform themselves into joint-stock companies.
-Furthermore, the decree law relaxes the voting rules applicable to mergers and acquisitions and

-(40) IMF, Article IV Consultation - Italy, 2014.
-See also the 2013 Belgian act on security interests on movable assets. decisions on a change of legal form, while also relaxing rules on proxy votes.
-As such, the decree law addresses long-standing concerns regarding the weaknesses of Italy's largest banche popolari.
-In addition to improving effective oversight and shareholder control over the banks' management and making the banks more attractive to new investors, the reform - if fully adopted by parliament - is expected to trigger consolidation within the market segment.
-This may in turn strengthen banks' impaired-loan work-out capacities, apart from creating scope for cost synergies.
-Contrary to the governance reform of the banche popolari, there has not yet been a specific intervention reviewing the role of foundations in the Italian banking sector.
+The reform of the governance of Italy's largest cooperative banks (banche popolari), recently adopted by the government, may kick-start a process of consolidation which could strengthen the banking sector's capacity to work out nonperforming loans.
+In January 2015, the Italian government adopted a decree law requiring Italy's 10 largest cooperative banks (banche popolari) to abolish the so-called 'one-head-one-vote' principle (41) and the 1 % ceiling on the stake of shareholders individual and transform joint-stock themselves into companies.
+Furthermore, the decree law relaxes the voting rules applicable to mergers and acquisitions and decisions on a change of legal form, while also relaxing rules on proxy votes.
+As such, the decree law addresses long-standing concerns regarding the vulnerability of Italy's largest banche popolari.
+In addition to improving effective oversight and shareholder control over the banks' management and making the banks more attractive to new investors, the reform - if not watered down in parliament - is expected to trigger consolidation within the market segment.
+This may in turn banks' impaired-loan strengthen work-out capacities, apart from creating scope for cost synergies.
+Finally, contrary to the governance reform of the banche popolari, there has not yet been a specific intervention reviewing the role of foundations in the Italian banking sector.